nbessi/antlion/README.rst

    <p>nessus vuln scanner</p>

-We can see in the headers in case of violation antlion headers where added and in the body the reasons
+We can see in the headers in case of violation antlion headers were added and in the body the reasons

 Production